The cash advance rate of 21.49% is only applicable to Mastercard®.

 Spend your Qantas points wisely for the best return

 How much is a Qantas point worth?
 The answer is, it depends how you spend it.
-Using them to buy merchandise from the online catalogue brings the worst result, delivering a value of little more than 0.5 pts per $1 spent for most items.
+Using them to buy merchandise from the online catalogue brings the worst result, delivering a value of little more than 0.5 cents per point for most items.
 Retail gift cards and hotel accommodation redemptions fare slightly better, returning about 0.6 cents per point.
 Short domestic Qantas flights can put a value of more than 0.7 cents, net of taxes, on each point, while long-haul flights creep closer to 0.8 cents.

 However, there are better ways to use points.
 A recent exercise carried out by Choice found that points redeemed for Qantas seat upgrades (i.e. purchase an economy fare, for example, with cash and pay for an upgrade to business class with points) were worth around 4.8 cents for domestic flights and 2.4 cents for international flights.

 Complimentary insurance cover adds security to points earning and redemption